 You will then reach a point known as the Sugar Loaf Pass.
 This is a very steep rocky path descending to the Lower Track.
 Make sure to take care at this section.
 Once you reach the Lower Track, you will crossover the Bargo River back and off forth numerous times over the next few hours.
 This is where the Lower Track is quite difficult to follow.
 But essentially you’ll follow the river bending around.

-So there you go, two different trails and experiences exploring the Mermaid Pools and Tahmoor Gorge.
+So there you go, two different trails and experiences exploring the Mermaid Pools and Tahmoor Gorge (Canyon).
 Both thrilling, fun and adventurous.
-Luckily, these natural wonders are so close to Sydney so they can be easily visited.
-Probably a half day trip if you just check out the Mermaid Pools and a full day trip for the Tahmoor Gorge bushwalk.
+Luckily, these the Mermaid Pools and Tahmoor Gorge are so close to Sydney that they can be easily visited.
+Probably a half day trip if you just check out the Mermaid Pools and a full day trip for the Tahmoor Gorge Loop Track.
 This area is becoming more well known by the minute, so check it out before it’s a tourist hotspot.

 Admittedly, finding the car park is a little tricky.
 So please find some details below on how to get there plus some additional information for interstate and international travellers.